iterative/terraform-provider-iterative/README.md

 TPI is a [Terraform](https://terraform.io) plugin built with machine learning in mind.
 Full lifecycle management of computing resources (including GPUs and respawning spot instances) from several cloud vendors (AWS, Azure, GCP, K8s)... without needing to be a cloud expert.

-- **Easy to use**: create cloud compute (CPU, GPU, RAM) & storage resources without reading pages of documentation
-- **Lower cost**: transparent auto-recovery from interrupted low-cost spot/preemptible instances
+- **Lower cost with spot recovery**: transparent auto-recovery from interrupted low-cost spot/preemptible instances
-- **No cloud vendor lock-in**: our unified abstraction allows switching between clouds with just one line
+- **No cloud vendor lock-in**: switch between clouds with just one line thanks to unified abstraction
-- **Seamless developer experience**: easily sync & run data & code in the cloud as easily as on a local laptop
 - **No waste**: auto-cleanup unused resources (terminate compute instances upon job completion/failure & remove storage upon download of results)
+- **Seamless developer experience**: easily sync data & run code with one command, making the cloud feel like a laptop

 Supported cloud vendors [include][auth]: